 Serious complications that require hospitalization prior to delivery are not included in the benefits provided for obstetrical care.
 Such complications will be paid for at the scheduled benefits if substantiated by Special Report.

-When a routine vaginal delivery is performed, and tariff 4822 (Routine vaginal delivery without manual removal of placenta, with or without repair of minor lacerations) is claimed, tariff 8520 is payable for each day of the patient’s hospital stay from the day AFTER delivery up to and including the day of discharge.
+If a routine vaginal delivery is performed, claim Tariff 4822 Routine vaginal delivery without manual removal of placenta, with or without repair of minor lacerations.
+Furthermore, Tariff 8520 is payable for each day of the patient’s hospital stay from the day after delivery up to and including the day of discharge.

-When a caesarean section is performed, and tariff 4800 (Caesarean section with or without sterilization) or tariff 4803 (Caesarean hysterectomy) is claimed, the benefit for the procedure includes three weeks postoperative care and, therefore, tariff 8520 may not be claimed except as set out in Rule of Application 23, which states:
+If a caesarean section is performed, claim Tariff 4800 Caesarean section with or without sterilization or Tariff 4803 Caesarean hysterectomy, the benefit for the procedure includes three weeks postoperative care.
+In this case, Tariff 8520 may not be claimed except as set out in Rule of Application 23, which states:

 Additional Information — Pre-natal/Post-natal Visits and Special Calls

-- Provided the other elements of a special call are met, special call Tariff 8566 may be claimed in the following circumstances:
+- Provided the other elements of a special call are met, a claim may be made for special call Tariff 8566 in the following circumstances:

 - By a physician who attends to assess a patient, but does not perform the delivery/caesarean section

-- A special Call may not be claimed for elective caesarian sections.
+- A Special Call may not be claimed for elective caesarean sections